Good Intentions, Unexpected Outcomes: When Leadership Techniques Backfire

 The Unintended Consequence: Teams focus on improving metrics rather than actual outcomes, leading to a false sense of progress.

-The Insight: Metrics are like spotlights—they illuminate what they’re pointed at, often leaving other areas in darkness.
-The danger lies not in measurement itself but in reshaping reality to fit our measurements.
+The Insight: Not everything that matters can be measured, and not everything that can be measured matters.
+Metrics are like spotlights—they illuminate what they’re pointed at, often at the expense of leaving other areas in darkness.
+The danger lies not in measurement itself, but in our tendency to reshape reality to fit our measurements.
+We start to mistake the map for the territory, forgetting that our chosen metrics are simplifications of a complex reality, not reality itself.

 The Opportunity: Focus on a few key metrics tied directly to value delivery.
 Supplement these with qualitative assessments.
 Ask your team: “What’s not captured in our metrics that we should know about?”